 As alluded to in the introduction, the relative price of aggregate services has often been viewed as informative of the relative productivity of the service sector in poor countries relative to rich countries.
-We argue that the heterogeneity and reallocation within services is critical in making inferences about the productivity of the service sector.
+We argue that the heterogeneity and reallocation within services are critical in making inferences about the productivity of the service sector.
+In particular, in sharp contrast with the behavior of the relative price of aggregate services, the relative price of non-traditional services falls with income while their weight in real expenditure rises.
+In addition, this category of services includes those industries for which it is possible to collect reliable output and price data.
 In the rest of the paper we work out the details of how heterogeneity in the service sector is important for the implications of sectoral productivity across countries.